 And now Dashti can’t decide how to best proceed – should she confess who Saren is or is it possible that Tegus loves her instead and might marry her?
 Unfortunately, he’s betrothed again, since he believes that Lady Saren is dead.
 And worst of all, the scorned suitor and his mighty armies are now approaching this city to try and destroy it as well.

-One thing I didn’t particularly love was how the whole story wrapped up.
+One thing I didn’t particularly love about Book of a Thousand Days was how the whole story wrapped up.
 When I read The Goose Girl, I was really pleased by how surprised I was by the ending and how cleanly it tied up the threads of the plot.
 This book felt a bit rushed at the end and a little choppy (imagine trying to shove your foot into a child’s shoe – the last ten pages felt a lot like that.
 If you really do wear a child’s shoe, well, forgive the analogy).
 I can forgive a book a lot of things if the ending is strong.
 On the other hand, it’ll take a lot for me to still like a book with a weak or disappointing ending.

 Sort of like the weak ending of this post.